zxzhuys/zxzhuys.github.io/_pages/miscellaneous.md

 * Team Leader of Student Education Project (Key Project of the College, 2023.10 - 2024.05)

   *Project Name: Construction of College Academic Assistance Website and WeChat Official Account*

-* Leader of Zhejiang University Volunteer Team | Short-term Student Exchange Program of Chinese Language & Culture, 2025
+* Leader of Zhejiang University Volunteer Team in Short-term Student Exchange Program of Chinese Language & Culture, 2025

   *With Students from The University of Tokyo, Kyoto University, etc.*

 * Student Volunteer of 2021 Zhejiang University Trinity System (ZJU Special Admission Project)